DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Introduction

 \subsection{Contributions}

-In this work, we introduce ${\mathtt{DrPlanner}}$, the first framework to autonomously \underline{d}iagnose and \underline{r}epair motion \underline{planner}s, harnessing the power of LLMs that improve as they scale with additional data and model complexity.
+In this work, we introduce ${\mathtt{DrPlanner}}$, the first framework to autonomously \underline{d}iagnose and \underline{r}epair motion \underline{planner}s {for automated vehicles}, harnessing the power of LLMs that improve as they scale with additional data and model complexity.
 In particular, our contributions are:

 \begin{enumerate} \item establishing a structured and modular description for motion planners across both natural and programming language modalities to exploit the capabilities of LLMs for diagnosis and repair;